BroseleyCameraClub/BroseleyCameraClub.github.io/_onlinecomps/March_Competition.md

 ---

 <p>This is our first 'Online Competitiion' that we have hosted.
 It's pretty simple.
-Please look through all of the images below please, and then place your vote <a target="_blank" href="https://surveyhero.com/c/db645d5f">HERE</a></p>
+Please look through all of the images below please, and then place your vote <a target="_blank" href="https://surveyhero.com/c/884aefb8">HERE</a></p>

+## VOTING IS NOW CLOSED

 <p>Title for the competition is <strong>Working Hands</strong> but please remember that due to the movement restrictions we have opened this up to just <strong>HANDS</strong></p>